 - By publishing attendance statistics; as well as using displays in classrooms

-- By monitoring pupils, informing parents/carers in writing of irregular attendance, arranging meetings with them if necessary and referring the family to the EWS if the irregular attendance continues.
+- By monitoring pupils, informing parents/carers in writing of irregular attendance, arranging meetings with them if necessary and referring the family to the Education Welfare Service if the irregular attendance continues;

-We also host attendance panels and have a proactive Education Welfare Officer.
+- By hosting attendance panels and working in partnership with a proactive Education Welfare Officer.